glenrobson/iiif-workshop/workshop.md

 Image API Cantaloupe install
  * https://iiif.github.io/training/intro-to-iiif/INSTALLING_CANTALOUPE.html
- * If you don't have access to the command line you can download the following bat file to start Cantaloupe: [startCantaloupe.bat](files/startCantaloupe.bat)
+ * If you don't have access to the command line you can download the following bat file to start Cantaloupe: [startCantaloupe.bat](files/startCantaloupe.bat).
+Store this in the Cantaloupe directory.

 Exercises
  * Show image in Leaflet